2025 HELOC and Home Equity Loan Requirements

 Making sure you have sufficient income can make it easier to commit to a loan term that aligns with your financial goals and avoids unnecessary strain on your monthly income.

-As you’ve seen, both HELOCs and home equity loans offer unique ways to access your home equity for expenses like home improvements, debt consolidation, or even unexpected costs.
+As you’ve seen, both HELOCs and home equity loans offer unique ways to access your home equity for expenses like home improvements, debt consolidation or unexpected costs.

 A HELOC brings flexibility, letting you borrow what you need when you need it.
 If you’re ready to take advantage of this option, Rate’s HELOC makes the process simple, with competitive interest rates and flexible terms to suit your financial goals.